-Are you concerned about your missing teeth and looking for solutions?
-For adults, missing permanent teeth can cause problems with eating, speaking and appearance, to mention just a few—so it’s good to consider the options for replacing missing teeth.
+Are you concerned about your missing teeth and looking for solutions, or maybe even the cheapest way to fix teeth?
+For adults, missing permanent teeth can cause problems with eating, speaking and appearance, to mention just a few—so it's good to consider the options for replacing missing teeth.

 You're certainly not alone with this problem, though.
 Studies estimate that 178 million Americans have at least one tooth absent, and about 40 million Americans have no teeth at all!

-There are several solutions that can replace a missing tooth, but each has its own pros and cons.
-You’ll need to consider what’s most important in terms of:
+There are several solutions that can replace a missing tooth, some cheap tooth replacement options, others more expensive but each has its own pros and cons.
+You'll need to consider what's most important in terms of:

-In this guide, we’ll explain the different options for how to fix missing teeth so you can decide which is best for you whether you’re missing a front tooth, back tooth, or several.
+In this guide, we'll explain the different options for how to fix missing teeth, and find out how much it is to get a fake tooth, so you can decide which is best for you whether you're missing a front tooth, back tooth, or several.

 Table of contents